 Wherever you are, it’s time to put your thinking caps on and plan fun Wear A Hat Day events to help find a cure for brain tumours.

 The perfect fundraiser to create better school communities, offer unique learning opportunities and engage all your pupils, parents and staff.
-Look out for our special lesson plans for primary school children!

 This is so much fun for your workplace, ideal for team building, challenges, fashion parades, all in all a hattastic crowd-funding opportunity – and don’t forget to ask the bosses to match fund!